lawsie/guizero/docs-src/docs/usingtk.md

 If you are an advanced user, you can still make use of tkinter when using guizero.

+You can combine the use of `guizero` and `tkinter` seamlessly in a program, taking advantage of the simplified syntax of guizero whilst still being able to access the full range of functionality in tkinter if you need it.

 ### Using tkinter widgets in guizero

 You can add tk widgets into your guizero app using the `add_tk_widget` method of `App`, `Window` and `Box`.

-In this example, we are adding the tkinter `Spinbox` into a guizero `App`:
+In this example, we are adding the tkinter widget `Spinbox` into a guizero `App`:

 ```python
 from guizero import App, Text